TykTechnologies/tyk-demo/README.md

 There are multiple compose files for this deployment.
 This is to give flexibility it terms of what is deployed.

 The `docker-compose.yml` is the base compose file, containing Tyk.
-To deploy the standard Tyk installation, run the Docker Compose command:
+To deploy the standard deployment of Tyk, run the Docker Compose command:

 ```
 docker-compose up -d